 An Illinois church held nearly 20 dinners to help members share their thoughts on dying and end-of-life wishes

-Now retired after serving First Presbyterian Church of Libertyville, Illinois, the Rev. Roberta Dodds Ingersoll described during a recent workshop how congregants at First Church became more comfortable talking about their death, or that of a loved one.
+LITTLE ROCK, Ark. — Now retired after serving the First Presbyterian Church of Libertyville, Ill., the Rev. Roberta Dodds Ingersoll described during a workshop this week how congregants at First Church became more comfortable talking about their death, or that of a loved one.

 Ingersoll called her workshop, offered during the annual gathering of the Association of Presbyterian Church Educators, “Let’s Have Dinner and Talk About Death.”

 “This is about process and a model for talking about death,” she said.

 The workshop opened with an exercise many participants found moving, one that was part of each of the dinners as well.
 With workshop participants seated around round tables, each was asked to raise a glass of water and share a toast for a deceased loved one.